BSidesSF/bsidessf.github.io/_posts/2021-03-03-bsidessf-2021-kicks-off-saturday.md

 ## Swag Store

-If you would like to show your support for BSidesSF we encourage you to visit our virtual store at [https://store.bsidessf.org/](https://store.bsidessf.org/).
+If you would like to show your support for BSidesSF, we encourage you to visit our virtual store at [https://store.bsidessf.org/](https://store.bsidessf.org/).
 The store features six new t-shirt designs, as well as masks, socks, and a swag box, all available for pre-order now.
 Proceeds will benefit this year's recipient charities -- EFF, Hackers for Charity, and the Malala Fund.

 [![BSidesSF 2021 SwagBox](/images/posts_2021/swagbox.jpg "BSidesSF 2021 SwagBox")](https://store.bsidessf.org/)